 The number in the gold medal tells you how many consecutive rounds that player has won.

 Madison Avenue Blackjack RTP

 Return to Player (RTP): 99.28%.

-The expected return to player is the amount we pay out to players relative to the amount of wagering on the game.
+The projected return is the value we pay out to players in relation to the amount wagered on the game.